redpanda117/php/README.md

 start learning php basic syntax

 to have it open in browser
-inside the terminal of the folder type
+inside the terminal of the folder type inside of the terminal
     php -S localhost:8080

 What learn so far: